Telecommunications in San Marino: Telephone

-San Marino Telecom (SMT)

-Founded in 2005, is owned by Simon Murray, and operates on the mobile and fixed-line telephony market.

 Telecom Italia San Marino (TISM)

 It is the main telecommunications company in the Republic, founded in 1992 as Intelcom and former monopolist of the Sammarinese telephony market.
 It offers mobile and fixed-line telephony services, Internet data center services and top-level domain registration authority (.sm).

 Telefonia Mobile Sammarinese (TMS)

 Created in 1999, it is 51% controlled by Telecom Italia San Marino, from which it uses the infrastructure for its mobile telephony services.

-Telenet

-Created in 1999, it is the second fixed-line telephone operator in the Republic, and offers alternative Internet services to those offered by the former monopolist Telecom Italia San Marino.

 Television and radio

 San Marino has only one television station, San Marino RTV, which is owned by a company with the same name.
-In 1997, there were approximately 9,000 television sets in the country.

 San Marino has two radio networks, Radio San Marino and Radio San Marino Classic, also owned by San Marino RTV.
 In 1997, there were approximately 16,000 radios in San Marino.

+Broadcasting system

+The logo of San Marino RTV until 2011.

+San Marino RTV, the public broadcasting concessionaire, operates one television channel, which is also receivable in Italy in the area between Venice, Bologna, Romagna and part of the Marche region on digital terrestrial television (DTT) multiplex channel 51.
+Since October 2021, the channel has been available throughout Italy at LCN 831.